What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-- Fill in holes around sinks and shower drains if near to stop the release of pressure as you plunge.
+- Make holes in the sinks or shower drains if they’re near to stop the air from escaping when you plunge.

-Step 5 Step 5: Use an iron coat hanger made of wire or a plumbing snake.
+Step 5 Utilize a coat hanger with wire or a plumbing snake.

-If both plunging and baking soda and vinegar have not worked, then it is the time to employ a wire coat hanger or plumbing snake.
-You can straighten out the coat hanger’s cord until you have a thin, long wire with a hook bent on one side or the plumbing snake, which is made specifically to clear drain obstructions.
-Put the tool in the drain hole of your toilet and twist and turn, push to the point where you can feel a resistance. this is where the blockage typically occurs.
-Be gentle and try to break the blockages by using a back and forth motion but without causing any damage to the pipeline.
+If plunging, baking soda/vinegar techniques have failed, then it is the right time to utilize a wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s cord until you are left with a thin and long wire with a hook bent at one end.
+You can also use it as a plumbing snake.
+It is designed specifically for clearing drain clogs.
+Insert the tool into the drain hole in your toilet and then twist around, twist, push to the point where you can feel resistance. this is where the blockage typically occurs.
+Make an effort to break any obstructions using a back-and-forth movement without causing damages in your drainpipe.

 Note:

-After you have cleared any blockages, it is crucial to turn off your water valve on the toilet bowl.
-Then flush it several times to make sure that everything flows freely now!
+Once you’ve cleared up any blockages, it is crucial to turn off the valve for water flow that is behind the toilet bowl.
+Then flush it several times to make sure the water is flowing freely!

 Tools | Description |